-- A. The School will confer the degree of Master of Arts in Law upon a student who has timely met all requirements for graduation. - B. To be eligible for graduation, a student must do all the following: - Complete at least the 30 units of MA in Law credits, including 12 units in required courses and 18 units in elective courses within three years of beginning the program. - Achieve a cumulative grade point average of not less than 2.70. - $2. \quad \mbox{Successfully complete all courses with a grade of at least "C+". }$ - 3.
+- A. The School will confer the degree of Master of Business, Law and Technology upon a student who has timely met all requirements for graduation. - B. To be eligible for graduation, a student must do all the following: - Complete at least the 30 units of MBLT credits, including 12 units in required courses and 18 units in elective courses within three years of beginning the program.
+Achieve a cumulative grade point average of not less than 2.70.

+- 2. Successfully complete all courses with a grade of at least "C+". - 3.
 Fulfill all other academic requirements. - 4.
 Pay all fees, charges, and tuition due. - C. Graduation Dates and Ceremony